 The name Miles Morales is just about everywhere these days.
-With a new starring role in Sony’s animated Spider-Man: Into the Spider-Verse and a brand new ongoing comic book series by Saladin Ahmed and Javier Garron, it seems like everyone’s been bitten by a brand new radioactive spider.
+With a new starring role in Sony’s animated Spider-Man: Into the Spider-Verse and a brand-new ongoing comic book series by Saladin Ahmed and Javier Garron, it seems like everyone’s been bitten by a radioactive spider.

 That made us wonder: If there’s a Peter Parker from Miles’ world, does that mean there would be a Miles Morales from Peter’s?

 The answer is, unsurprisingly, “Yes, of course.”
 But the finer points of what that means are... well, a little weird and a bit complicated.
 What did you expect?
 It’s comics.

 The first thing you’ll need to understand when you start your Miles Morales journey is the distinction between the “regular” Marvel Universe — traditionally designated “Earth-616” by fans — and the Ultimate Marvel Universe.
 The “Ultimate Marvel” line was a suite of early 2000s comics series designed to be a set of great “introductory” stories for new fans.
 They would often retell and reframe vintage origin stories and start at the beginning of familiar characters’ histories, giving readers a fresh, ongoing story to jump into without the burden of decades’ worth of history to catch up on.